puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The region in which to launch the VPC.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`cidr_block`
 *Optional* The IP range for the VPC.
+This parameter is set at creation only; it is not affected by updates.

 #####`dhcp_options`
 *Optional* The name of DHCP option set to use for this VPC.
+This parameter is set at creation only; it is not affected by updates.

 #####`instance_tenancy`
 *Optional* The supported tenancy options for instances in this VPC.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'default', 'dedicated'.
 Defaults to 'default'.

 #####`tags`
 *Optional* The tags to assign to the VPC.
 Accepts a 'key => value' hash of tags.